 Students in the Lower School arriving between the hours of 7:15 - 7:50 a.m. should report to early stay.
 The main entrance at the upper level parking lot will be open at 7:15 a.m.
 Students should report to the Multi-Purpose Room (MPR), where they will be supervised until classes begin and students are dismissed at 7:50 a.m.

 Drop Off Locations | 7:50 - 8:10 a.m.

-- Mrs. Hynds K5 students and their lower level siblings: lower level car line - All other Lower School Students: upper level car line
+• All other Lower School Students: upper level car line

 Drop Off Procedures